 You should also ensure you have the resources and expertise to cover the agenda topics.
 For example, if the meeting covers CRM functions and features for a new platform, you will want someone with knowledge of the software to help explain it and answer questions that might come up during the meeting.

-Key elements of a successful sales meeting agenda
+Key elements of an effective sales meeting agenda

 The exact sales meeting agenda template varies depending on the needs of your sales team.
 For example, reps focused on face-to-face or B2B sales will have different concerns than those focused on inside sales.